Noeliadoman/Doman-Bradley-Tillery/docs/software_requirements_specification.md

     9. The user shall have the ability to change their location
     10. The website shall display an error if the location is not valid

-4. Weather Quiz Game (Whether weather)
+4. Weather Game
     11. The website shall have a game that uses the weather data to create a quiz for users
-    12. The game shall ask the user various questions about past weather data, testing their ability to recall recent events or guess on not-so-recent facts.
+    12. The user shall be able to guess the weather for the next day in a chosen city.
+    13. The system shall fetch forecast data for the next day.
+    14. The system shall compare the user's guess with the forecasted condition.
+    15. The system shall display correct or incorrect feedback.

-5. Settings & Accessibility
+5. Settings & Accessibility and Login
-    13. The website shall allow users to choose between Celsius and Fahrenheit.
+    16. The website shall allow users to choose between Celsius and Fahrenheit.
+    17. The user shall be able to initiate a login with a username.
-    14. The website shall have configurable text size
+    18. The website shall have configurable text size
-    15. The website shall have various themes such as light/dark, high-contrast, or color blind mode
+    19. The website shall have various themes such as light/dark, high-contrast, or color blind mode
+    20. The system shall persist the selected theme during the session.

+6. Weather Search Feature
+    21. The user shall be able to input a city to search for weather data.
+    22. The system shall fetch weather data from the OpenWeatherMap API.
+    23. The system shall display current temperature, humidity, and weather condition.
+    24. The weather data shall include high and low temperatures.
+    25. The system shall display a weather condition icon that corresponds to the current weather.

 # Non-Functional Requirements